xdssio/spoonbill/readme.md

 store = LmdbStore.open('tmp.db')
 ```

-### PysosDict pySOS: Simple Objects Storage
+### PysosStore

 A wrapper around the [pysos](https://github.com/dagnelies/pysos) library.
-This is ideal for lists or dictionaries which
-either need persistence, are too big to fit in memory or both.
+This is ideal for lists or dictionaries which either need persistence, are too big to fit in memory or both.

 Requirements:
 ```pip install pysos```